vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-scala/tutorial.md

 libraryDependencies += "org.apache.spark" %% "spark-core" % "2.2.0"
 ~~~

+Ensure that your changes are imported without any issues:

 ![intellij-sbt-file](assets/intellij-sbt-file.jpg)

 After you save the file, IntelliJ will automatically import the libraries and documentation needed to run Spark.